Official Name: Republic of Ghana

 Transparency of Regulatory System: The Government of Ghana has shown great commitment to attracting foreign investments by improving the regulatory environment.
 Still, commercial regulations are extensive, and labor market laws are especially inflexible.
 Administrative procedures related to obtaining various licenses and permits are time-consuming and costly although comparable to the regional average.

-According to Transparency International’s 2007 Corruption Perceptions Index (CPI), Ghana ranks 69th out of 180 countries in terms of perceived corruption and 8th in Africa.
-Ghana’s CPI score of 3.7 indicates that corruption is perceived as a serious challenge.
+According to Transparency International’s 2018 Corruption Perceptions Index (CPI), Ghana ranks 78th out of 180 countries in terms of perceived corruption and 8th in Africa.
+Ghana’s CPI score of 41 indicates that corruption is of some concern.

 Conversion and Transfer Policies: Ghana operates a free-floating exchange rate policy regime.
 There are no restrictions on conversion and transfer of funds provided there is documentation proving how the funds were acquired.
 Ghana's local currency, the cedi, can be exchanged for dollars and major European currencies.

 Political Violence: Ghana offers a relatively stable and predictable political environment for investors.
-Ghana has a solid democratic tradition, completing its fourth consecutive democratic election in 2004.
+Ghana has a solid democratic tradition, completing its seventh consecutive democratic election in 2016.
 There is no indication at present that the level of political risk in Ghana will change markedly over the near term.

-Economic Freedom: According to the 2008 Index of Economic Freedom, Ghana is 56.7% free, making it the worlds 94th freest economy out of 157 countries and 11th freest of the 40 countries making up the sub-Saharan Africa region.
+Economic Freedom: According to the 2019 Index of Economic Freedom, Ghana is 57.5% free, making it the worlds 109th freest economy in the world and 11th freest of the 25 countries making up the sub-Saharan Africa region.
 Ghana scores relatively well in fiscal freedom, government size, and property rights.
 Ghana could make significant progress in areas such as investment freedom, financial freedom, labor freedom, and freedom from corruption.

-For more detailed information on these topics, visit the 2007 Investment Climate Statement – Ghana, of the U.S. Department of State, and the Business Anti-Corruption Portal Ghana Country Report.
+For more detailed information on these topics, visit the U.S. Department of State's 2019 Investment Climate Statement – Ghana, and GAN's Business Anti-Corruption Portal Ghana Country Report.

 Greeting: Handshaking using the right hand is the usual form of greeting.